UNCG-DAISY/Coastal-Image-Labeler/doc/docs/v3_plan/overview.md

 That way proper planning can be done.
 Another key change would be to

 :::note
-Create atmoic middlewares that perform basic tasks
+Create atomic middlewares that perform basic tasks
 :::

 For example having a middleware that checks to see if a body was sent in a POST